microsoft/moaw/workshops/fhir-on-azure/workshop.md

 ---

-## Exercise 3: Query & update a FHIR resource using Postman
+## Query & update a FHIR resource using Postman

 **Duration:** 60 minutes